evanx/redex/README.md

 - systems integration
 - orchestration of microservices

-Redex is a Node framework for:
+Redex is a Node framework for building:
 - communicating sequential processors (CSP)
+- reusable processesors that are configurable and composable with YAML
 - reliable messaging through Redis queues
-- building resilient web infrastructure
+- resilient web infrastructure (leveraging ExpressJS)
-- custom messaging middleware
+- custom messaging middleware to integrate services via Redis

-More specifically, Redex is:
+My rationale for this project is:
+- do fun and interesting things with Node and Redis
+- gain proficiency in ES7
+- learn about message queuing for consulting gigs
-- a Node framework for configuring collaborating message processors
+- create a platform for rapid prototyping of application backends
-- a tool for integrating services via Redis
+- create a platform for blogging and news sites
+- emulate some functionality of Nginx using Node, Redis and ExpressJS
+- because I &hearts; Nginx, Node, Redis, ES7, ReactJS &#9786;

 ### Installing